Aspects of holographic Langevin diffusion in the presence of anisotropic magnetic field: Numeric Results

 We further examine the impact of moving velocity $v$ on both transverse and longitudinal LGV-coefficients.
-In Fig.~\ref{figure:kvsv}, we plot the LGV-coefficients as a function of quark moving velocity~$v$, accompanied by the corresponding results in conformal limit at (\ref{lgvsym}).
+In Fig.~\ref{figure:kvsv}, we plot the LGV-coefficients as a function of quark velocity~$v$, accompanied by the corresponding results in the conformal limit given in (\ref{lgvsym}).
 It demonstrates that the increasing moving velocity~$v$ enhances the LGV-coefficients in all cases we mentioned in this anisotropic magnetic background, which is very similar to the results in the conformal limit.
-This conclusion is also similar to the outcomes in spatial anisotropic case in~\cite{Giataganas:2013zaa}.
+This conclusion is also similar to the outcomes in spatially anisotropic case in~\cite{Giataganas:2013zaa}.